-As of the date of this post, from about 1400+ reviews, 93% gave the Targhee boots 3 stars (out of 5) or more, 87% 4 stars or more and 69% gave 5 stars so they're scoring pretty well with a lot of folks for sure.
+As of the date of this post, from about 1400+ reviews, across multiple retailers, 93% gave the Targhee boots 3 stars (out of 5) or more, 87% 4 stars or more and 69% gave 5 stars so they're scoring pretty well with a lot of folks for sure.

 Pros and Cons

 - Minimal break-in period

 - Perfect for normal day-to-day use

 - Good day hike boots

 - Lace eyelets are made of woven fabric, if they go, boots are most likely done